KYVENetwork/trustless-api/.github/README.md

 - block_height
 - slot_number

 This means, the `EthBlobsIndexer` will take a bundle, which is an array of data items, as an argument and return an array of trustless data items back.
 A trustless data item contains the actual data, the inclusion proof and all necessary information to verify that proof (like chainId, bundleId).
-Additionally it contains an array of indicies which point, these indicies will then be stored in the data base to correctly retrieve the trustless data item later on.
+Additionally it contains an array of indicies for that specific data item, these indicies will then be stored in the data base to correctly retrieve the trustless data item later on.

 ```go
 func (e *EthBlobsIndexer) IndexBundle(bundle *types.Bundle) (*[]types.TrustlessDataItem, error) {